LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-have-i-little-simz/index.md

 banner:
   - imported/nanas-sunday-jams-have-i-little-simz/image1347.jpeg
 description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+  Banner artwork by the majestic Trav, all of Nana;s jams are gathered in;this playlist.
 Yes and Yes Sunday Jammers.
 We made it to December, there were moments where I thought it might not happen and some Loki-style creature might hit the suspend button.
 However you got here, whichever way you found your way, well done. [...]Read More...
 published: true
 tags: feature
 featured: false